JavierPDev/SounderRadio/README.md

 # Introduction

-SounderProject is a simple radio web app using [Soundcloud](http://soundcloud.com).
+Sounder Radio is a simple radio web app powered by [Soundcloud](http://soundcloud.com) HTTP and widget APIs.
 It is built using Angular2 with the [angular2-seed project](https://github.com/mgechev/angular2-seed) serving as the base.
-SounderProject is a work in process.
+Sounder Radio is a work in process.

-SounderProject uses the following dependencies:
+Sounder Radio uses the following dependencies:

 - [Momentjs](http://momentjs.com)
 - [Angular2Moment](https://github.com/urish/angular2-moment)